scottgonzalez/node-wordpress/readme.md

 ## License

-Copyright 2012 Scott González.
-Licensed under the MIT license.
+Copyright 2014 Scott González.
+Released under the terms of the MIT license.

 ---